RoboDevelopX/Sisonke-Banking-App/README.md

-# SisonkeBankingApp 3rd Year Java Project for a banking application.
+# SisonkeBankingApp Java Project for a banking application.